A Christmas Carol

 Age Restriction: All persons entering the theatre, regardless of age, must have a ticket.
 Babes in arms are not admitted to the auditorium.
 All children must be old enough to occupy their own seats.

-Important Info: PLEASE NOTE: Please note this play contains haunting supernatural themes and some content which younger audiences may find upsetting.
+Important Information: Please note this play contains haunting supernatural themes and some content which younger audiences may find upsetting.

 Christmas just wouldn’t be the same without the classic tale of Ebenezer Scrooge, whether it is the iconic book from Charles Dickens, one of the countless film versions or an anticipated staging in London.